chenwei0129/MIPS_CPU/README.md

 # MIPS CPU

-### There is an assembler to transfer assembly code to machine code.
+### There is an assembler to transfer assembly code to machine code, and a CPU to execute these instruction.
-The assembly code prepared to be transfered to machine code is in the folder "assembly_code"
+The assembly code prepared to be transfered to machine code is in the folder "assembly_code", and the machine code is the file "sisc.prog".

 ## Introduction of each version

-* V1 : according to the typical MIPS architecture.
+* V1 : According to the typical MIPS architecture.
-* V2 : move the output of forwarding unit and the two MUXs from EX to ID, reducing the probability of branch hazard.
+* V2 : Move the output of the forwarding unit and the two MUXs from EX to ID, reducing the probability of branch hazard.
-* V3 : When execute branch，predict "taken", rather than "NOT taken", reducing the penalty.
+* V3 : When execute branch, predict "taken", rather than "NOT taken", reducing the penalty.
 * V4 : Add new instruction "jump".
 * V5 : Simulate the delay of D_memory(RAM), the delay cycle(RAM_DELAY) is defined in def.v.